twitter/communitynotes/documentation/under-the-hood/ranking-notes.md

 5. Assign the top two explanation tags that match the note’s final status label as in [Determining Note Status Explanation Tags](#determining-note-status-explanation-tags), or if two such tags don’t exist, then revert the note status label to “Needs More Ratings”.

 ## What’s New?

+**May 28, 2025**
+- Introduce baseline engagement intercept to for consensus across the most occasional and most active contributors.

 **May 15, 2025**
 - Expand mechanisms included in post selection similarity.